Environment Management System

 Upstream and downstream influences need to be considered.

-Any new processes could seriously affect impact on the environment
+Any new processes could seriously affect the impact on the environment

-Normal abnormal and emergency conditions was in the original BS7750 and now its back more transparently
+Normal abnormal and emergency conditions were in the original BS7750 and now it is back more transparently

 Clear that you have to have a documented process and an aspects table